Prefer to watch or listen rather than read? This post is available in video format here.

-Catholic All Year Members have access to the print and go membership library with prayer, hymn, recipes and decor for hundreds of feast days, and Catholic All Year Subscription Boxes will deliver liturgical living essential to your doorstep every month.
+Catholic All Year Members have access to the print-and-go membership library with prayer, hymn, recipes, and decor for hundreds of feast days, and Catholic All Year Subscription Boxes will deliver liturgical living essentials to your doorstep every month.

 I hope you’ll give it a try!
 Catholic All Year is here to help.

 PS: Father’s Day is 9 days away!
-Have you ordered your bundle yet?!
+Have you ordered your gift yet?!